CytronTechnologies/Cytron-G15Shield/Library References/isMoving.md

 **data**: Pointer to an array to keep the retrieved data.
 At least 2 bytes size of array need to be declared first.

 ## Returns ##
-Error status in 2 bytes.
+Error status in word.
 If return is non-zero, error occurred.
 Refer Return Status.

 ## Example ##
 		word status, load = 0;